Occult studies and meditation

 "What man of sense will agree with the statement that the first, second and third days in which the evening and the morning are named, were without sun, moon and stars, and the first day without a heaven?
 What man is found such an idiot as to suppose that God planted trees in Paradise like a common gardener?
 I believe that every man must hold these things for images, under which the hidden sense lies concealed."

 You may say that this is all very well, but how can we learn to recognise and understand the images that conceal the hidden sense Origen refers to?
 This would be a good question and the simple answer is by study!
-To enlarge on that, there are several good books that provide a grounding in what we may call the language of symbolism.
+To enlarge on that, there are several good books that provide a grounding in what has been called the Mystery Language.
 We have already mentioned two, The Golden Star and The Secret Doctrine.
-In addition to these, we recommend the books of Gerald Massey, who did more to reveal the hidden meaning concealed in the Bible and the ancient Egyptian Mysteries than any other scholar we know of.
-You can find many of his books online at Masseiana.org In addition, we also review his master-work, Ancient Egypt: The Light of the World on our Hermetic Books page.
+In addition to these, we recommend the books of Gerald Massey, who was the first Western scholar to recognise that ancient Egypt was the source of the Christian religion.
+In his books, Massey traces the parables and teachings of the NT Gospels back to their Egyptian roots, at the same time revealing some of the hidden meaning concealed in the Bible.
+We review his master-work, Ancient Egypt: The Light of the World on our Hermetic Books page.
 From the foregoing you will realise that if we wish to understand fully the meaning of any occult books, then a large amount of deep study, combined with wide reading, as well as inner guidance by way of inspiration, intuition and meditation, are vitally necessary.
 But the rewards of all this are very great.
 Moreover, this applies even more to the study of sacred and holy books such as the Bible, for how can we ever hope to understand their hidden meanings if we just skim their contents, not knowing in the least what lies behind it all?
 Yet there are millions of 'idiots', as alluded to above, who cling to a literal interpretation of the Bible.

 Too many books spoil the broth

 We said just now that there is not much harm in such books.
 This is true...up to a point, and we ourselves, in our younger days read many colourful books on magic, witches, warlocks and spells...and discarded them as entertaining fiction when we learned better!
 The danger lies in taking such fantasies seriously, for then we run the risk of attuning with the dark side of Life and drawing evil men and women or evil conditions, toward us, and these can do real harm.
 Only the other day we saw a book with the title Advanced Magic for Beginners.
 Two seconds thought will show what a preposterous paradox this is!
 How can a beginner in anything practise advanced methods?
 If the book had been called "advanced brain surgery for beginners" it would have elicited the derisory laughter such an inane title deserves.
-The sad fact is that fantasies and fiction sell like hot cakes whilst the great masterpieces of Occult Truth, such as Blavatsky's Secret Doctrine mentioned above, remain largely unknown and unread.
-It makes one weep...or it would do, if one did not know that it is only by being exposed to such trash that the sincere seeker learns to distinguish truth from fiction, wisdom from ignorance and half-truths from downright falsehoods.
+The sad fact is that fantasies and fiction sell like hot cakes whilst the great masterpieces of Occult Truth, such as Blavatsky's masterly restoration of the Ancient Wisdom—The Secret Doctrine—remain largely unknown and unread.
+It makes one weep. . .or it would do, if one did not know that it is only by being exposed to such trash that the sincere seeker learns to distinguish truth from fiction, wisdom from ignorance and half-truths from downright falsehoods.

 It is all too easy for the beginner in occult studies to amass a small mountain of books to the limit of their purse or shelf-room, or to borrow or read them online...skipping from one to the other like a startled rabbit caught in the headlights of a car.
 This can only breed mental indigestion, confusion, and the eventual painful realization that the Truth we are seeking is as far away from us as ever.
 We ourselves once threw out over three hundred 'occult' books which we had spent the better part of twenty years acquiring!!
 So here is YOUR chance to profit from our experience and NOT repeat the same stupid mistake we made all those years ago!